Eating Out With Kids

 Tempted to skip eating out until your child turns 10?
-Turns out that going to a restaurant with your new baby in tow is doable and even enjoyable.
+Turns out that going to a restaurant with your new baby in tow (and even an older sibling or two) is doable and even enjoyable.
 All you need is a little prep work and some mommy must-haves for a fun family dining experience.

-You probably wouldn’t want to dine with your little one at a formal, fancy restaurant.
+Check Please Before heading out for a meal, do some research to find restaurants that cater to families.
+You probably wouldn’t want to dine with your little ones at a formal, fancy place.
 Look for a place nearby that’s casual and lively (but not too loud), and that’s used to having babies among their clientele.

+Bibs and Baby-proof Dinnerware Kids are messy eaters by design, so you'll want to bring a bib or two.
 Wipe-off or disposable bibs make for an easy clean-up.
-If the bib is reusable, consider storing it in a plastic baggie after meals.
+If the bib is reusable, consider storing it in a plastic bag after meals.
 It's also smart to carry a baby spoon and bowl in case your little one gets the urge to toss her (very breakable) restaurant china off the table.

 Dining out as a family doesn't have to be an ordeal.
 The more you go to the restaurant with your baby, the better you'll become at anticipating her needs when you're eating away from home.